Categories

 I thank God for the freedoms I have as an American.

 Happiness is not guaranteed.
 Prosperity is not promised.
-But here in America, we have the freedom to pursue happiness.
+But here in America, we have the freedom to pursue happiness and economic stability.

 That freedom doesn’t equal entitlement.
-We have the freedom to find meaningful work so we can support our families.
-The Bible teaches that each of us should work to earn our own living.
+Rather, it comes with responsibility.
+We have the freedom and responsibility to find meaningful work so we can support our families.
+This aligns with biblical teaching; each of us should work to earn our own living.
 (2 Thessalonians 3:6-12)

 “First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people, for kings and all who are in high positions, that we may lead a peaceful and quiet life, godly and dignified in every way.
 This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth.”
 1 Timothy 2:1-4 ESV